 Applying compost teas rich in beneficial microbes can improve soil health.

 Compost tea can also be a great home remedy for this disease.
-It has a positive effect in treating Verticillium wilt in strawberries [5].
+It has a positive effect on the treatment of Verticillium wilt in strawberries [5].

 12. Soil Solarization

 Use soil solarization to kill the fungus.
 This is a non-chemical method for controlling soil-borne pathogens.
-This technique involves covering the soil with clear plastic sheeting.
+This technique involves covering the soil with a clear plastic sheet.

 Do this during hot, sunny months.
 Leave the plastic in place for 4-6 weeks.
 The heat will kill many soil pathogens, including the fungus that causes this plant disease.